Understanding PMOS (PCOS) and Fertility

 • Ovarian drilling: A surgical procedure that can trigger ovulation in some individuals who don’t respond to medication.

-PCOS-Related Pregnancy Risks
+PMOS-Related Pregnancy Risks

 Proactive steps you can take: